 The Sixth Extinction website is created by Peter Maas, who lives in the Netherlands.
 After reading about animals that we won’t see again in an old WWF sticker book for children he became interested in recently extinct species.
 Years later, after doing some more personal research he became shocked about the huge number of recent extinctions and how little this is known among the general public.
-Even during his study animal care and later wildlife management this appeared also be the case with people who work with (endangered) animals.
+Even during his study animal care and later wildlife management, this appeared also to be the case with people who work with (endangered) animals.
 Beside some (mostly old) books, it is also hard to find any information about these lost creatures.
 Certainly not in one place and with good and up to date information.

 In 2000, Peter felt that the public should know about this loss of biodiversity and that it should be easily accessible for everyone.
 Therefore, he created a website about recently extinct animals.
 Later more extinction related topics, a forum and a website on recently extinct plants were added.
 The name changed from ‘Recently Extinct Animal’ into ‘The Extinction Website’.